Nazarene (title): Patristic works

 After Tertullus (Acts 24:5), the second reference to Nazarenes (plural) comes from Tertullian (208), the third reference from Eusebius (before 324), then extensive references in Epiphanius of Salamis (375) and Jerome (circa 390).

 Epiphanius additionally is the first and only source to write of another group with a similar name, the "Nasarenes" of Gilead and Bashan in Trans-Jordan (Greek: Nasaraioi Panarion 18).
 Epiphanius clearly distinguishes this group from the Christian Nazarenes as a separate and different "pre-Christian" Jewish sect.
 Epiphanius' explanation is dismissed as a confusion by some scholars (Schoeps 1911, Schaeder 1942, Gaertner 1957), or a misidentification (Bugge).
 Other scholars have seen some truth in Epiphanius' explanation and variously identified such a group with the Mandeans, Samaritans, or Rechabites.

 Gnostic works

 The Gospel of Philip, a third-century Gnostic work, claims that the word Nazarene signifies 'the truth':

 Historicity

 Although the historian Flavius Josephus (AD 37 – c.
 100) mentions 45 towns in Galilee, he never mentions Nazareth.
 But Josephus also writes that Galilee had 219 villages in all, so it is clear that most village names have gone unrecorded in surviving literature.
 Nazareth was overshadowed by nearby Japhia in his time, so Josephus might not have thought of it as a separate town.
 The earliest known reference to Nazareth outside the New Testament and as a contemporary town is by Sextus Julius Africanus, who wrote around AD 200.
 Writers who question the association of Nazareth with the life of Jesus suggest that Nazorean was originally a religious title and was later reinterpreted as referring to a town.

 Variants

-The numbers in parenthesis are from Strong's Concordance.
+The numbers in parentheses are from Strong's Concordance.